trong-nguyen/stanford-algorithms-specialization/README.md

 - The whole point is to have a balanced tree, i.e. trees that guarantee heights of O(logn) hence ensure efficient operations.
 There is no additional fancy thing about the red-black trees in terms of features. **They are just binary search tree with better performance**.
 - Insertions mostly will introduce red nodes, readjustments (to maintain the invariants) will introduce black ones.
 That is how the number of red and black nodes are roughly in the same order.
 - Every insertion operation includes 2 phases: positioning (standard binary search tree insertion, e.g. end-insertion, rotations, bubling up, etc.) and color coding (e.g. red coloring then readjusting)
 - Readjustment: insert the new node as red node and bubble up if invariants are violated (two red in a row).
-Might involve rotations to increase efficiency.

 ![](http://www.geeksforgeeks.org/wp-content/uploads/redBlackCase2.png)